Active Substance: raltegravir

 Isentress is indicated in combination with other anti-retroviral medicinal products for the treatment of human immunodeficiency virus (HIV 1) infection in adults, adolescents, children, toddlers and infants from the age of 4 weeks.

-Isentress is used in combination with other anti-HIV medicines to treat adults and children from the age of 4 weeks who are infected with human immunodeficiency virus (HIV‑1), a virus that causes acquired immune deficiency syndrome (AIDS).
+Isentress is an anti-HIV medicine that is used in combination with other anti-HIV medicines to treat adults and children from the age of 4 weeks who are infected with human immunodeficiency virus (HIV-1), a virus that causes acquired immune deficiency syndrome (AIDS).

 How is Isentress used?